RubyMoney/money-rails/README.md

 end

-# Now instantiating with a specific currency overrides the
+# Now instantiating with a specific currency overrides
 # the model and global currencies
 t = Transaction.new(:amount_cents => 2500, :currency => "CAD")
 t.amount == Money.new(2500, "CAD") # true
 ```

-WARNING: In this case :with_currency is not permitted and the usage
-of this parameter will cause an ArgumentError exception.

-In general, the use of this strategy is discouraged unless there is a reason.

 ### Configuration parameters